 SEAT Tarraco review - Practicality, comfort and boot space

-Indeed, if you regularly carry seven people, the Alhambra remains the best option – the Tarraco is far more suited for use as a five-seater with the third row of seats designed for occasional use by children.
+If you regularly carry seven onboard, then you may find the Tarraco a bit of a squeeze.
+It's far more suited for use as a five-seater, with the third row of seats designed for occasional use by children.

-There are plenty of storage options, too, including door bins wide enough to house a large bottle of water, a storage bin beneath the centre armrest and two large cup-holders.
+There are plenty of useful storage options, however, including door bins wide enough to house a large bottle of water, a storage bin beneath the centre armrest and two large cup holders.

 Leg room, head room & passenger space